 A sweet privately owned mountain hotel serving traditional Savoyard food.

 Convenient for La Chaudanne and lessons with most ski schools.
-However, recent reports are of dreadful service and mediocre food.
-Give it a miss.

-The food is no longer as well executed as before.
 Easy access for beginners and from the road.
 The terrace has the sun for the afternoon all season.

 A traditional style restaurant with a wide menu and season-round sun.